Skip to content

 • Labels

-Uploaded automatically by default with Deployment information.
-Existing labels can be quickly filtered in the Deployment object list to display data with the same label.
+Automatically uploaded with Deployment information by default.
+Existing labels can be used for quick filtering in the Deployments list to display data with the same labels.

 YAML

-In YAML, the system displays the complete configuration of the current Deployment, including all declared fields, system auto-filled defaults, and associated resources, which are critical for later troubleshooting.
+In YAML, the system displays the complete configuration of the current Deployment, including all declared fields, system-autofilled default values, associated resources, etc., which is critical for later troubleshooting.

 Change Events